Board Members – Find Your Board Member

 Jerome Horton, Third District – includes Counties of Los Angeles and Ventura and a portion of San Bernardino County.

-Currently serves as Chairman of the California State Board of Equalization, and is known as a tireless advocate for California taxpayers.
-Appointed to the Board in 2009 by the Governor, he was subsequently elected to serve two additional terms.
+Currently serves as a Member of the California State Board of Equalization, and is known as a tireless advocate for California taxpayers.
+Appointed to the Board in 2009 by the Governor, he was subsequently elected to serve two additional terms, the last five as Chairman.
 Mr. Horton brings to the board nearly 40 years of experience in public service, with extensive experience in business tax law and public policy.
 He previously served as a member of the California State Assembly and Inglewood City Council.
-Distinguished as the first Board member with over 21 years of prior Board of Equalization experience and he is also the first African American elected to the Board.
+Distinguished as the first Board Member with over 21 years of prior Board of Equalization experience and he is also the first African American elected to the Board.

 For more information see Jerome Horton's Home Page.